|

 then-record 10 consecutive Ryder Cup appearances, a bar he set

 for consistent performance over three different decades.
+The display for

 two-time Masters Champion Olazabal, elected on the International